kubewarden/docs/docs/howtos/telemetry/20-tracing-qs.md

 ```

 :::caution
-This is **not meant to be a production deployment**.
+This is **not suitable for a production deployment**.
-We strongly recommend to read Jaeger's [official documentation](https://www.jaegertracing.io/docs/latest/operator/).
+You should consult Jaeger's [official documentation](https://www.jaegertracing.io/docs/latest/operator/).
 :::

-Let's create a Jaeger resource:
+To create a Jaeger resource:

 ```console
 kubectl apply -f - <<EOF